Language-Based Protocol Testing: Introduction

-\begin{description} \item[A formal specification language for protocols.]
-We base our specification on \emph{grammars,} building on an immense body of work for tasks such as \begin{enumerate*}[label=(\arabic*)] \item \emph{generating} strings from grammars, \item \emph{parsing} and checking strings against grammars, \item \emph{composing} and transforming grammars, \item embedding \emph{state machines} (and all their related work such as model checking or program verification) into grammars, or \item measuring and establishing grammar \emph{coverage}. \end{enumerate*} \item[A single specification for multiple parties.]
+\item[A single specification for multiple parties.]
 One \IO grammar specifies the behavior of all parties in a protocol, whether client or server.
 A test generator can thus act on the client side or on the server side.
-To the best of our knowledge, our approach is the first to specify (and instantiate) interactions for all parties in a protocol. \item[A universal way to specify oracles in protocols.]
-By parsing outputs according to the grammar, we decompose responses into individual elements; using constraints over elements (including earlier interactions), we can check them for correctness.
-Accessing elements also allows \emph{reacting} to responses such as opening a port listed in an \FTP server response. \item[A universal way to achieve coverage in message and response space.]
-We adapt the concept of \emph{$k$-path coverage}~\cite{havrikov2019} to \IO grammars including non-controlled parties, and can thus systematically explore and cover all production alternatives, including messages, responses, (induced) states and transitions, in a unified fashion.
+To the best of our knowledge, our approach is the first to specify (and instantiate) interactions for all parties during protocol testing.